SYBIOTE/VR-gesture-recognition-godot/README.md

 the delete button deletes all templates

-the source code, during development there are two nodes , p_recog_tracked object dev and p_recog_tracked object game
+in the the source code, there are two nodes , p_recog_tracked object dev and p_recog_tracked object game